kayodeojebode/aws-static-website-project/README.md

 <img src="screenshots/s3-bucket-properties.jpg" width="700"/>

-## 📚 What I Learned
+## 📘 What I Learned

+- How to host a static website on Amazon S3
+- How to use CloudFront as a CDN
-- How S3 works
+- How HTTPS delivery works for static sites
-- Static website hosting in AWS
-- Basic cloud deployment
+- How to document a cloud project on GitHub

 ## 💼 Why This Project Matters